-She says that her life has become useful and worth living.
-She places herself in Mary’s position and gets her garments off which probably means that she is having a physical pleasure with her man.
-Her unveiled body generates a pleasurable shock-like an electric blots.
-And she resurrects a new life maybe she is conceived.
+Sexton relates that her life has now become useful and worth living.
+She sees herself in Mary’s position and gets her garments off which probably indicates that she is having a physical pleasure with her man.
+Her unveiled body generates a pleasurable shock-like an electric-blots.
+And she resurrects a new life as she is conceived.

 Before today my body was useless.

 Now it’s tearing at its square corners.

 It’s tearing old Mary’s garments off, knot by knot

 And see – Now it’s shot full of these electric bolts.

 This extract is taken from “The Kiss” written by Anne Sexton, an American poet who won the Pulitzer Prize for poetry in 1967.
 The speaker of this stanza is a woman.
 She talks about her first experience of having a kiss with her lover.
 She finds kissing livelier and enjoyable which gives her life back.
 So, she relates her first kissing experience to an ambrosia which gives her life back in a proper track.

 In the first line of the stanza, Anne Sexton says that her past life which ‘was useless’ and dull.
 It reveals the fact that she was not satisfied with her life as she has not got a kiss.
 Here, the word ‘body’ may mean her physical body, and it also may mean her sense of womanhood.
 And in the second line, she talks about changes that are taking place in her body because of the kiss with her lover.
 Now, her body is ‘tearing at its square corners’ may mean it is getting what it wants and similarly, the feeling achieved from the kiss is reaching at every part of the body; it may also mean it is getting its proper order and shape by accepting for what it is made.